bhanukiran-jc/AzUrlShortener/README.md

 # AzUrlShortener

-An simple and easy Url Shortener
+An simple and easy Url Shortener for all.